All Love

 Key Signs of Healthy Love

-Mutual Effort Both people invest in the relationship.
-It is not one person constantly trying to hold everything together.
+Mutual Effort.
+Both people invest in the relationship.
+It is not one person constantly trying to hold everything together while the other checks out.
+Both people prioritize the relationship.
+Both people are willing to compromise.
+Both people work toward solutions.

 What Unhealthy Love Can Look Like